-In a Natural Language search, the system will automatically select just the important words, in this case, Heart, Disease and Europe, and will ignore all the other irrelevant terms.
-The search is performed by clicking the green button, when the selected terms will be searched with an "invisible" AND between them.
+In a natural language search, the system will automatically select just the important words, in this case, Heart, Disease and Europe, and will ignore all the other terms.
+The search is performed by clicking the green button.
+The selected terms will be searched with an "invisible" AND between them.
 The resulting list of records will contain all three keywords.
-The same search can also be performed by simply typing in the individual search terms or "Keywords", as they as commonly known, as shown below:
+The same search can also be performed by typing in the individual search terms or "Keywords", as they as commonly known, as shown below: